 In the Sabah Elections the ruling alliance Party has swept to victory, winning all 16 contested seats.

-In the Sabah Elections the ruling alliance Party has swept to victory, winning all 16 contested seats.
+Background: In the Sabah Elections the ruling alliance Party has swept to victory, winning all 16 contested seats.
 The results, declared on Saturday night (June 27th) in the State Capital, Kota Kinabalu, included 11 seats in which the Government candidates were unopposed.

 Elections in the East Malaysian State, formerly British North Borneo, were postponed from May of last year because of race riots in West Malaysia, even though the disturbances did not affect Sabah or neighbouring Sarawak.
 The Sabah results gave Tunku Abdul Rahman's Alliance in the Central Parliament 82 of the 119 seats so far decided.
 The remaining 24 seats are being contested in Sarawak where month-long polling ends on 4th July.